cacontad/SeedScripts/README.md

 # SeedScripts
-# Scripts provided for the Paper "Metabolic modeling to explore factors affecting isoflavone accumulation in soybean seeds"
+# Scripts provided for the Paper "Contextualized metabolic modeling revealed factors affecting isoflavone accumulation in soybean seeds"
 By Carolina A. Contador, Ailin Liu, Ming-Sin Ng, Yee-Shan Ku, Siu H. J. Chan, and Hon-Ming Lam

 ## The provided scripts require the following tools to be available: